Articles

 • Enterprise Plan: Custom pricing.
 Includes SCIM, advanced security, and dedicated account management.

 For a logistics business with 50 employees, expect approximately $400/month on the Plus plan.
-Notion's low per-user cost makes it an affordable option for growing teams.
+Notion’s low per-user cost makes it accessible for growing teams.

 Pros of Notion: